whitneyburton/portfolios/students/1603/robert-jaeger/20160429-robert-jaeger-m1.markdown

 ### Being a Community Member
+> Robbie has been a great resource and pairing partner during module one.
+He has sharp technical skills and an great attitude that makes him pleasure to work with.
+Each time we coded together we got into a good flow and worked effectively as as unit to solve a problem.
+We also came up with some pretty dope methods.
+Robbie’s approachable personality and genuine desire to help you understand problems conceptually make him an excellent person to help solve those juicy coding problems.
+I look forward to working with Robbie in the next module. **- Brian Sayler**

 > I feel lucky having had the chance to work with Robbie for our first pair project.
 Though we had a few minor git issues along the way I was very impressed with his problem solving and code skills.
 It's evident when working with Robbie that he has put a lot of time into learning proper Ruby style and syntax.
 Throughout the project he always knew the right enumerable/method to use to get the job done.
 Robbie takes the time to thoroughly explain his ideas and thought process clearly.
 I appreciated that he always made sure that both of us understood the problem we were tackling so that we could find the best way to solve it. **- Lucy Fox**